Magnetism is an Irresistible Force.

 Dare to be Different

-Building a successful staffing firm requires finding and nurturing special relationships with loyal clients.
-It’s not an easy process to accomplish, especially in a market saturated with staffing agencies.
-DaMar Staffing competes with some of the largest staffing firms in the state.
-Success requires honesty and hard work; there are no shortcuts or clever one-liners leading to business development.
-DaMar has learned an agency must offer real value to each client.
-This team is driven to understand the things that matter to clients and make those things a top priority.
-The motivation is to make each client’s job a little easier.
+Building a successful staffing firm requires cultivating strong, lasting relationships with loyal clients.
+This is no easy task, especially in a market crowded with staffing agencies.
+DaMar Staffing competes with some of the largest firms in the state, and success here demands honesty and hard work—there are no shortcuts or clever gimmicks for business development.
+DaMar understands that to stand out, an agency must offer genuine value to every client.
+The team is driven to understand what truly matters to clients and prioritize those needs, with the ultimate goal of making each client’s job just a little easier.

-Every staffing firm says they are different from other vendors in town and will build meaningful relationships.
-Staffing firms bombard HR managers claiming to have unique tools, a special process for reviewing resumes or sourcing candidates.
-Many will exaggerate the fact that they have access to a select group of quality candidates.
+Every staffing firm claims to be different from other vendors and promises to build meaningful relationships.
+HR managers are constantly bombarded by firms boasting about unique tools, special processes for reviewing resumes, or sourcing candidates.
+Many even exaggerate their access to an exclusive pool of top-quality talent.

 Everyone claims to be different.

-DaMar gathers and shares information that clients and candidates can actually use.
-This helps everyone become more successful at reaching his or her goals.
-Matching the right person to a specific job assignment requires patience.
-This is how DaMar delivers positive value.
-It is the core business strategy, which permeates the team at all levels.
-The objective is to develop mutually profitable opportunities.
+DaMar gathers and shares valuable information that both clients and candidates can actually use, helping everyone achieve their goals.
+Matching the right person to the right job requires patience, and this is how DaMar delivers meaningful value.
+It's not just a tactic; it's the core of their business strategy and is embraced by the entire team.
+The goal is to create mutually beneficial opportunities.

-The commitment to build successful relationships runs deep and it involves a combination of people, processes, knowledge, insight, and trust.
-And DaMar does it the old-fashioned way—elbow grease, sweat, and experience.
+Their commitment to building strong, successful relationships runs deep, relying on a blend of people, processes, knowledge, insight, and trust.
+And DaMar does it the old-fashioned way—with elbow grease, hard work, and years of experience.

 It’s the Value that makes the Difference.

-1. Realistic Expectations: DaMar sets achievable expectations for clients and provides consistent, personalized service.
+1. Realistic Expectations: DaMar sets achievable expectations for clients and delivers consistent, personalized service.

-2. Servant Leadership: The team at DaMar demonstrates passionate leadership, fostering meaningful connections.
+2. Servant Leadership: The DaMar team embodies passionate leadership, creating meaningful connections and fostering growth.

-3. Client Involvement: Clients are involved in every process, ensuring they receive genuine value.
+3. Client Involvement: Clients are actively engaged in every step of the process, ensuring they receive genuine value.

-4. Expanding Network: DaMar is continually growing its network and sharing and exchanging ideas and solutions with others.
+4. Expanding Network: DaMar continually grows its network, exchanging ideas and solutions to stay ahead.

-5. Respect and Appreciation: Each client and candidate is respected and truly appreciated.
+5. Respect and Appreciation: Every client and candidate is treated with the utmost respect and appreciation.

-7. Earning Trust: DaMar works diligently to earn your respect and trust.
+7. Earning Trust: DaMar works tirelessly to earn and maintain your respect and trust.

-That’s it.
-DaMar Staffing is a boutique firm specializing in finding and building unique relationships.
-This model is not right for everyone, but if you are looking to build a close partnership with a staffing firm that delivers on-demand solutions, at an affordable price, DaMar may be just what you need.
+That’s DaMar Staffing—a boutique firm specializing in building unique, meaningful relationships.
+This approach isn’t for everyone, but if you’re seeking a close partnership with a staffing firm that delivers on-demand solutions at an affordable price, DaMar may be exactly what you need.

 Core Beliefs Shape Brands